 This lid excels at downhill mountain biking, winning Rampage, winning Joyride, and really just winning.

 This is our favorite fiberglass/composite downhill helmet.
-The sizing can be a little funky if you have an oval head so we recommend you try it on before you buy.
+The sizing can be a little funky if you have an oval head so try it on before you buy.
 If you can swing the price we don't think you will be disappointed.
 You may be able to swoop a deal on this awesome helmet using our price finder tool.